-Indicator (d) The Wake Regional Juvenile Detention Center uses regular treatment meetings once a client is admitted to continually assess the client's needs and interactions.
+Indicator (d) The Lenoir Youth Development Center uses regular treatment meetings once a client is admitted to continually assess the client's needs and interactions.
 The Health Service Coordinator is key to ensuring that information from those who interact with the youth in various settings in the facility administration, custody, medical, mental health, and education is shared.
 It is through this process initial assessment information is reviewed and if additional information comes to light in medical, mental health or educational assessments or records review the scoring can be adjusted appropriately.
-As pretrial environment residents' stays vary from 1 day to several weeks for those awaiting sentencing in a secure YDC.
-Medical and mental health are critical other resources of information and will look at treatment records along with the information provided by the court to determine.
+As a YDC residents have had some initial needs assessments completed in the pretrial Juvenile Detention environments also run by NCDPS.
+Medical and mental health staff along with custody and education look at the resident's development.
+The Agency utilizes a full battery of Mental Health, Medical and educational screenings which can inform the PREA tool.
+This process and weekly team review of the population ensures quick communication when behavior changes occur.
+Random custody staff offered they would go to case workers, mental health or medical if they had a concern about a juveniles change in behaviors.